cloudspeech/houdini-talk/short-essay.md

 behaviour.

-Here we want to delay loading an asset until the browser is idle, has _time_, or until you scroll _down_ so that the new tag becomes visible.
+Here we want to delay loading an asset until the browser is idle, has _time_, or until you scroll down _so much_ so that the new tag becomes visible.

 Step 2: invent your own attributes to control that